turingschool/backend-curriculum-site/module1/lessons/intro_to_testing.md

   end

   describe '#add_cookie' do
-    it 'can add chocolate chip' do
-      student = Student.new('Penelope')
+    it 'adds cookie to cookies array' do student = Student.new('Penelope')
       student.add_cookie('Chocolate Chip')
       student.add_cookie('Snickerdoodle')